 Yes.
-During the reporting period, the agency devoted significant resources to the successful transition to a new and more robust case management system for administering the FOIA, ArkCase, which became operational on October 1, 2023.
-More generally, and as noted earlier, the agency reviews its FOIA-related technological capabilities on an ongoing basis to meet its program objectives.
-Throughout the reporting period, agency FOIA and IT staff maintained an ongoing and substantive dialogue about current and prospective technological capabilities as applied to FOIA obligations.
+During the reporting period, the agency devoted significant resources to reviewing its FOIA-related technological capabilities.
+To that end, agency FOIA and IT staff maintained an ongoing and substantive dialogue about current and prospective technological capabilities as applied to FOIA obligations.
+In addition, agency FOIA staff collaborated with intergovernmental colleagues on prospective technologies that may be utilized to enhance the effectiveness and efficiency of the agency's FOIA program.